Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 - Add in the chickpeas and lentils.
 Sauté them with the green onion mixture for 2-3 minutes.

-- Add in the vegetable stock, bay leaf and season with salt and pepper.
-Remember that the prosciutto and canned beans are quite salty already so you may not need to salt your soup so heavily.
+- Add in the bone broth, bay leaf and season with salt and pepper.
+Remember that the prosciutto and canned beans can be quite salty already so you may not need to salt your soup so heavily.

 - Simmer the soup for 20 minutes, adding the peas into the soup during the last 5 minutes to keep their bright green color.

-- Blend half of the soup with an immersion blender until smooth and creamy, leaving whole beans and peas for texture.
+- Blend half of the soup with an immersion blender until smooth and creamy, leaving the other half with whole beans and peas for texture.